oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro6 - The Liquidity Trap.md

 ---
 **Road map**
 - *Circumstances* that may drive the economy into de liquidity trap
-- Are there unconventional macroeoconmic policies
+- Are there unconventional macroeconomic policies

 ---